How to Use the Premack Principle in Dog Training

 Does Misty love to swim in the pond?
 Ask for a sit before allowing her to cool off in the water.
 Too focused on the sparkling water to listen to your command?
 Then turn around and try a few minutes later, give her some time to learn to chill, this is important for hyper dogs.
-Dog sits, you take the leash off and your dog has earned the privilege of a cool bath.
+Your dog sits, you take the leash off, and your dog has earned the privilege of a cool bath.

 Benefits of the Premack Principle